AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-videofullscreenbutton.md

 >[!NOTE]
 >
 >This button supports both the `state` and `selected` attribute selectors, which can be used to apply different skins to different button states.
-In particular, `selected='true'` corresponds to the "full screen" state and `selected='false'` corresponds to the "normal" state.
+In particular, `selected='true'` corresponds to the "full-screen" state and `selected='false'` corresponds to the "normal" state.

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-localization.md#concept-16262b8096474d6c9c018c3e99110dd1) for more information.

 ## Example {#section-e8caea0a303c425a8a637c2a47c06355}

-To set up a full screen button that is 32 x 32 pixels, and positioned 6 pixels from the top and right edge of the control bar.
+To set up a full-screen button that is 32 x 32 pixels, and positioned 6 pixels from the top and right edge of the control bar.
 Also, display a different image for each of the four different button states when selected or not selected.

 ```
 .s7mixedmediaviewer . s7fullscreenbutton {